 Once you’re in a server’s specific stream, you can also switch between streams quickly to see the stats or activity of a different stream:

 For now, you can’t create or delete streams, but you can change the default stream name on its Settings page.
-In our next release you will also be able to archive/delete streams you don’t need, to make sure you keep your dashboard tidy.
+In a future release, you will also be able to archive/delete streams you don’t need, to make sure you keep your dashboard tidy.

 It’s worth noting that you don’t have to make any changes to your code at the moment.
-The new default Message Streams are completely backwards compatible with our existing API endpoints, so sending will continue as usual.
-Once we introduce the ability to create custom message streams we’ll also add some additional API calls and endpoints to use for managing and sending with streams.
+The default Message Streams are completely backwards compatible with our existing API endpoints, so sending will continue as usual.
+Once we introduce the ability to create custom Message Streams we’ll also add some additional API calls and endpoints to use for managing and sending with streams.